 Shamanic practice is not a random, chaotic, anything-goes practice.
 It is not acting blindly, impulsively, or without care.
 The spontaneous aspect of the work is still a guided process; even thought the practitioner is not controlling what happens, what happens is directed by the containment system, which practitioners spend years developing and strengthening.
 The containment system provides the rules or constraints through which the work happens.
 Examples of containment system rules are that only the highest good is done for all individuals present, and that only the most compassionate aspects of Spirit do the work.
 Then, even within the containment system, practitioners are trained to apply methods of discrimination and discernment within the process as additional levels of safeguarding and filtering.

 And this, perhaps, is the rub.
 To add a shamanic element to a musical performance you sacrifice control and predictability.
 In adding a shamanic element you are upping your ante, so it can feel like taking a substantial risk.
 You open the door to transcendence and you never know what is going to happen.
 On the other hand, using a shamanic element is a skill that can be practiced and developed to build stamina and trust.
-Everyone can do it, the concepts can be applied at any level of experience, and with more development the practice can become refined.
-What the musician/practitioner develops is really just trust in the process and the willingness to let go of control, so that he or she can get out the way even more, for longer periods of time.
+Everyone can do it, the concepts can be applied at any level of experience.
+What the musician/practitioner develops is really just trust in the process and the willingness to let go of control, so that he or she can get out the way even more, and for longer periods of time.

 Why have a shamanic element in musical performance?
 Summary points.